rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 You can sign the text of communiques using GPG without using email.
 And there are tools like gnu privacy assistant and cleopatra on mac that provide graphical interfaces for GPG to generate keys and manually sign (or encrypt) texts you want to be released.
 This provides your activist group with strong authentication of their communiques or statements.

-##Precommitments
+##Proving You Did Or Knew Something

 It's sometimes the case that you want to prove that you or your organization knew about something before it officially happened, without actually telling people beforehand.
 Your group may be secretive and you don't want to give press conferences, but you also don't want other people to be able to undertake actions and blame them on you or falsely take credit for actions your secretive group took.

 To do this you can use a cryptographic tool to create a "hash" of a message, publish the hash to a site that adds timestamps, and then later publish the message itself.
 So for example you could post to twitter or a pastebin style site the hash "22a4e73e917bcb383466ddad4181b2f49c17827d0ddb907c853cccc23c7d8a56" a week before your bakesale and then after you've done the bakesale post "We, the housewives of Toledo, claim responsibility for the bakesale that will happen tuesday".